Muhammad Shaybani: Biography

-Shaybani's father Budaq Sultan was an educated person, on whose order extensive translations of Persian works into the Turkic languages were accomplished.
+Shaybani's father Budaq Sultan was an educated person on whose order extensive translations of Persian works into the Turkic languages were accomplished.
+Shaybani himself was fluent in both Persian and Turkic.

 Rise to power

 Shaybani was initially an Uzbek warrior leading a contingent of 3,000 men in the army of the Timurid ruler of Samarkand, Sultan Ahmed Mirza under the Amir, Abdul Ali Tarkhan.
 However, when Ahmed Mirza went to war against Sultan Mahmud Khan, the Khan of Moghulistan, to reclaim Tashkent from him, Shaybani secretly met the Moghul Khan and agreed to betray and plunder Ahmed's army.
 This happened in the Battle of the Chirciq River in 1488 CE, resulting in a decisive victory for Moghulistan.
 Sultan Mahmud Khan gave Turkistan to Shaybani as a reward.
 Here, however, Shaybani oppressed the local Kazakhs, resulting in a war between Moghulistan and the Kazakh Khanate.
 Moghulistan was defeated in this war, but Shaybani gained power among the Uzbeks.
 He decided to conquer Samarkand and Bukhara from Ahmed Mirza.
 Sultan Mahmud's subordinate emirs convinced him to aid Shaybani in doing so, and together they marched on Samarkand.